Your Ad Here

 Of all the railroads serving Oregon’s High Desert country, the Union Pacific has arguably had the biggest impact on the region.
 The Congress of the United States created the UP in 1862 and tasked the company with constructing the eastern portion of the Transcontinental Railroad.
 Construction started in Nebraska in 1865, and the westward building rails of the UP met the eastward building rails of the Central Pacific Railroad at Promontory Summit, Utah, on 10 May 1869.

 Following the completion of the Transcontinental Railroad the UP set about to expand its system.
 One of these expansions took the rails of the UP into the Oregon country over a subsidiary known as the Oregon Short Line.
 The UP presence in central and eastern Oregon can be broken down into the mainline and the various branchlines.
-The history of each part of the system are outlined below.
+The history of each part of the system are outlined in the pages below.

 On 11 September 1996 UP dramatically expanded its operations all across the west when it completed purchasing the Southern Pacific Railroad.
 Please see that page of this website for information on those lines since the UP assumed control.